quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 ### Polishing

-After lapping the wafers are mechanically flat but not shiny (optically flat).
-A mirror finish is required because it will allow to achieve better results in lithograpy and can be achieved via a chemico-mechanical based polishing.
+After lapping the wafers are mechanically flat but not optically flat (shiny).
+A mirror finish is required because it will allow to achieve better results in lithography and this can be obtained via a chemico-mechanical based polishing.
 Wafers can be Single Sided Polished (SSP) or Double Sided Polished (DSP).

 ### Cleaning and marking